tp1415926535/carnac/README.md

-This project comes from an excellent fork, planned to optimize the operation and display of the settings window.
+This project comes from an excellent fork, planned to optimize the operation and display of the settings window in the `improve` branch.
 Here is the original readme:

 ---